Silvestre08/AngularDeepDives/TemplateDrivenForms/README.md

 ## Working with ngForm

 There is an alternative way to work with the values gathered from the HTML.
 Given that we imported the forms module, there is a directive behind the scenes that gets assigned to the template ngForm.
-We can get it using a template variable like this
+We can get it using a template variable like this:

 ```
   <form (ngSubmit)="saveContact()" #contactForm="ngForm">